 If you wish to disclose any circumstances, please complete this online form.
 This form will be sent directly to the College Deputy Director (Organisational Development and Inclusion).

 Please use the online form in the first instance.
-If needed, a paper version of the online form is available via REF Individual circumstances form (WORD).
+If needed, a Word doc version of the online form is available via REF Individual circumstances form (WORD).